hakonw/3D-Facial-mesh-recognition/README.md

-# 3D Face recognition based on Geometric Deep Learning
+# Mesh based 3D face recognition using Geometric Deep Learning

 This is the repository for the master thesis.